Teacher video: Computational thinking

 Exploring how computational thinking can solve problems

-This Computing scheme of work video provides an introduction to computational thinking—an essential skill that helps pupils break down and solve problems logically and effectively.
+This Computing scheme of work teacher video provides an introduction to computational thinking, which is an essential skill that helps pupils break down and solve problems logically and effectively.
 It explains the four key elements of computational thinking: decomposition, pattern recognition, abstraction and algorithm design.

-Real-life examples are used throughout to show how these skills apply both inside and outside the classroom—from organising books and navigating traffic to creating a square through a sequence of instructions.
+Real-life examples are used throughout to show how these skills apply both inside and outside the classroom, from organising books and navigating traffic to creating a square through a sequence of instructions.
+The video also highlights how computational thinking underpins much of the programming work the children will encounter in tools such as Scratch.
+It demonstrates how unplugged activities can provide a strong foundation for understanding these concepts before introducing code.

-This video is part of Kapow Primary’s Computing teacher programming resources.
-It equips teachers with a clear understanding of computational thinking, its relevance to coding, and its value in helping children become confident, independent problem solvers.
+This video is part of Kapow Primary’s Computing – teacher resources.
+It equips teachers with a clear understanding of computational thinking, its relevance to coding and its value in helping children become confident, independent problem solvers.

 For copyright reasons, you may not screenshot this page.